happtur/Minesweeper/documentation/workingtimerecord.md

  where most of the important decisions have been made).
  Wrote JavaDoc descriptions for methods in Game.*

-**19.02.2016 2.5h** *New class, DisplayPanel.
+**19.02.2016 4.5h** *New class, DisplayPanel.
 More JavaDoc.
 Some changes in the code in preparation for new features.
  Generated Checkstyle report after making the required changes (also checks JavaDoc), fixed the errors (mainly JavaDoc.
 Instructions quite unclear "Kuvaa mahdollisimman paljon julkisia metodeja" and "Korjaa kaikki esiintyvät checkstyle-virheet", when missing JavaDoc generates errors) and generated a new report.
-Submitted both.*
+Submitted both.
+ Refactoring plus a better solution for the buttongrid + listener*